Best NBA Betting Promos & Apps: Claim $6000+ in Sportsbook Bonuses for Friday, Jan. 31

 Fanatics Sportsbook Promo Code: Players can get up to $100 per day in No Sweat Bets over their first 10 days as a customer to match their initial wager of the day if it settles as a loss.
 Qualify for up to $1,000 in total No Sweat Bets if you use the Fanatics Sportsbook promo when signing up using one of the top NBA betting promos.
 If you are located in NY, you'll get $50 in bonus bets for placing a $5 wager.

-BetMGM Bonus Code ROTOSPORTS: New customers qualify for up to $1,500 in bonus bets if their first wager settles as a loss after signing up using the BetMGM bonus code ROTOSPORTS.
+BetMGM Bonus Code ROTO2BRP1500: New customers qualify for up to $1,500 in bonus bets plus a $50 if their first wager settles as a loss after signing up using the BetMGM bonus code ROTOSPORTS.

 Hard Rock Bet Promo Code: Place a qualifying cash wager on any preferred NBA betting market, bet type and odds.
 As a newly registered customer who used to the Hard Rock Bet promo code, you will receive up to $100 in bonus bets back if your first bet does not win.